maitreyikar/Fake-Amazon-Review-Detection/README.md

 # Fake-Amazon-Review-Detection
+This project aims to combats fake consumer reviews using a DFFNN to detect fraudulent content.

 1. Our proposed model uses a publicy available amazon review dataset from kaggle (https://www.kaggle.com/datasets/lievgarcia/amazon-reviews).
 The file can be found at "datasets/amazon_reviews.txt"